mbebic/Ebay-CS50Project2/README.md

 # Ebay-CS50Project2
 Project 2 for Harvard's CS50 Web Programming Course with Python and Javascript.
+To be able to view the website without downloading the code, visit: http://ebaywebsite.herokuapp.com/

 ## Project Requirements